Seby Zavala Player Props: White Sox vs. Twins

 Seby Zavala At The Plate

-- Zavala has three doubles, six home runs and eight walks while batting .164.
+- Zavala has three doubles, six home runs and eight walks while hitting .161.

-- Zavala has picked up a hit in 17 of 50 games this season, with multiple hits five times.

-- In 8.0% of his games this season, he has hit a home run, and 3.9% of his trips to the dish.
+- He has homered in four games this year (7.8%), homering in 3.8% of his trips to the plate.

-- Zavala has picked up an RBI in nine games this season (18.0%), with more than one RBI in three of those contests (6.0%).
+- Zavala has picked up an RBI in nine games this season (17.6%), with two or more RBI in three of them (5.9%).

-- He has scored in 10 games this year (20.0%), including multiple runs in three games.
+- He has scored a run in 10 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.